Admission Requirements for Bachelor of Science, Nursing

 Deadlines

-Applicants should review the Canadian Application Deadlines for the latest information on application open and close dates.
+Applicants should review the Canadian Application Deadlines and International Application Deadlines for the latest information on application open and close dates.
 Please note that application deadlines may close early if enrolment targets are met prior to the posted application close date.

 CBU’s Satellite BScN Program at Acadia